One dynamic company: three and a half decades of modern and jazz dance performed with passion, perfection and panache.

 Andrews’ life-long commitment to children and education led to the development of Zenon Dance Outreach.
-Through the outreach program Zenon has brought high-quality dance education to young people in schools and communities throughout the Midwest who would not otherwise be exposed to dance.
+Through the outreach program, Zenon has brought high-quality dance education to young people in schools and communities throughout the Midwest who would not otherwise be exposed to dance.
 The company has worked within the deaf and hard-of-hearing community, as well as with at-risk youth, including teenage mothers and children with behavioral disorders.
-In the past five years alone, Zenon Dance Outreach has occurred in more than 65 public, private, open and magnet schools, and in neighborhood and community centers throughout the Midwest.
+In the past ten years alone, Zenon Dance Outreach has occurred in more than 65 public, private, open and magnet schools, and in neighborhood and community centers throughout the Midwest.

 In 1979, Andrews started the Ozone Dance School in Minneapolis, which is now the Zenon Dance School.
 From the company’s foundation in modern and jazz dance, the school has grown into the premier venue for learning ballet, tap, hip-hop, yoga, African, belly dance, ballroom, breakdancing and contact improvisation.
 Through the years, many of the Zenon dancers have taught at the school alongside 40 other Twin Cities dancers, teachers, and choreographers, as well as special guest artists.
 The youth program, for students 3-14, offers modern, creative movement, ballet, breakdance, hip-hop, and jazz.
 The adult program for avocation and professional dancers offers 45 to 50 classes per session in a wide range of dance styles.